-The objectives of the subject “Hispanic American Economic Area”
+The goals of the module “Hispanic American Economic Area”

 are the following: